mjyb16/My-Favorite-Note/README.md

 2. The "Getting CSVs" code obtains the music for one artist (default = Ray Charles).
 This code can be run repeatedly with modifications to get as many artists' music as desired or modified to obatin all artists' music.

 ## Description:
 This project was created during the 2019 SteelHacks hackathon at the University of Pittsburgh.
-It takes an input of an artist's name, and returns the most common key/quality, average BPM, and average danceability score based on the songs available on http://piano-play.com/transcriptions.html.
+It takes an input of a jazz musician's name, and returns the most common key/quality, average BPM, and average danceability score based on the songs available on http://piano-play.com/transcriptions.html.

 ## Dependencies:
 -- Eel framework, https://github.com/ChrisKnott/Eel